Star-nosed mole: Snout comparison to visual organ

 Vanderbilt University neuroscientist Kenneth Catania, who has studied star-nosed moles for 20 years, recently turned his research to the study of star-moles as a route to understanding general principles about how human brains process and represent sensory information.
 He called star-moles "a gold mine for discoveries about brains and behavior in general—and an unending source of surprises".

 Comparing the mole's snout to vision, his research showed that whenever the mole touched potential food, it made a sudden movement to position the smallest rays, the twin rays number 11, over the object for repeated rapid touches.
 He reports: "The similarities with vision were striking.
 The star movements resembled saccadic eye movements—quick movements of the eyes from one focus point to another—in their speed and time-course.
 The two 11th rays are over-represented in the primary somatosensory cortex relative to their size, just as the small visual fovea in primates—a small region in the center of the eye that yields the sharpest vision—is over-represented in primary visual cortex."
 He notes that some bats also have an auditory fovea for processing important echolocation frequencies, suggesting that "evolution has repeatedly come to the same solution for constructing a high-acuity sensory system: subdivide the sensory surface into a large, lower-resolution periphery for scanning a wide range of stimuli, and a small, high-resolution area that can be focused on objects of importance".

-The star-shaped nose is a unique organ found only on the star-nosed mole.
-Living as it does, in complete darkness, the star-nosed mole relies heavily on the mechanical information of its remarkable, specialized nose to find and identify their invertebrate prey without using sight (since moles have small eyes and a tiny optic nerve).
+The star-shaped nose is a organ found only on the star-nosed mole.
+Living as it does, in complete darkness, the star-nosed mole relies heavily on the mechanical information of its specialized nose to find and identify their invertebrate prey without using sight (since moles have small eyes and a tiny optic nerve).
 This organ is often recognized by its high sensitivity and reaction speed.
-In only eight milliseconds it can decide whether something is edible — in fact, this is one of the fastest responses to a stimulus in the animal kingdom and is the reason why the star-nosed mole was lately recognized in the Guinness Book of World Records as the world's fastest forager.
+In only eight milliseconds it can decide whether something is edible – in fact, this is one of the fastest responses to a stimulus in the animal kingdom and is the reason why the star-nosed mole was lately recognized in the Guinness Book of World Records as the world's fastest forager.